brentdemark/photon-morse-code-oo-example/README.md

 # Morse Code OO

-A Particle project named bkdproj
+A Particle project that demos some basic Particle operations and organizes the code in an OO fashion.

 ## Welcome to your project!